ethanchewy/CS-SWE-Resources/README.md

 ### Research
 A lot of these programs are school dependent.

 In general, you can contribute to open-source and read research papers in an area and write your own summaries / research.
 Then, you can reach out to interested professors and research labs.

+Many of my friends, including myself conducted research in both high school and college by reaching out to professors and research labs that we were interested in.
+If you want an example email template, feel free to reach out.

 For UC Berkeley:
 | Resource | Pros | Cons |